 The first thing you’ll notice about me is everything is completely transparent.

 If you’ve worked with this industry before, it can be really secretive and “secret sauce(s)” abound.

 You get to work directly with me all the time (not a junior analyst at a big marketing firm).
 Believe me, I’ve been on the other side of the fence– the junior analyst, having to stutter his way through a monthly call because the correct systems weren’t in place and results weren’t achieved.

 You’ll love having 100% access to the person who is actually doing the work.

-Just to make good on my promise of transparency, I’m going to go through just how my process works, which should answer most of your questions– also to prove why my service kicks the crap out of 95% of SEO agencies in the country (that’s not a scientifically calculated number, btw).
+Just to make good on my promise of transparency, I’m going to go through just how my process works, which should answer most of your questions– also to prove why my service kicks the crap out of 94.7% of SEO agencies in the country (that’s not a scientifically calculated number, btw).

 Let’s Start at the Beginning